openkim/kim-tools/docs/source/index.rst

    The AFLOW prototype label.
 In short, it is a string providing the stoichiometry, Pearson symbol, space group, and Wyckoff positions of an arbitrary crystal.
 Image source and more info: https://arxiv.org/pdf/2401.06875.

-This package addresses these issues by providing a base class :class:`~kim_tools.CrystalGenomeTestDriver` (itself inheriting from a yet more general class :class:`~kim_tools.KIMTestDriver`) that automates many of the common programming tasks needed to write an OpenKIM Test Driver for Crystal Genome.
+This package addresses these issues by providing a base class :class:`~kim_tools.SingleCrystalTestDriver` (itself inheriting from a yet more general class :class:`~kim_tools.KIMTestDriver`) that automates many of the common programming tasks needed to write an OpenKIM Test Driver for Crystal Genome.
 Additionally, due to the common interface, Test Drivers written using this base class are easier to invoke outside of the OpenKIM infrastructure, and can work with arbitrary ASE :class:`~ase.Atoms` objects.
 If a Test Driver uses only ASE for computations, it can even work with arbitrary ASE :class:`~ase.calculators.calculator.Calculator` objects.
 In the future, all ASE-only Test Drivers written using :mod:`kim_tools` will be incorporated into the `kimvv <https://github.com/openkim/kimvv>`_ package to be distributed for users to test their own models.

 Contact us at https://openkim.org/contact/ with any comments or questions.